arishrehmankhan/MCP-Sampling/README.md

 ### Roots Integration
 7. **🗂️ analyze-workspace**: Demonstrates the roots feature by requesting workspace roots from the client and using sampling to provide intelligent analysis and recommendations

+### Server Instructions
+The server implements the **instructions feature** to provide comprehensive usage guidance to AI assistants.
+When connected, clients can request instructions via `instructions/list` to receive:
+- Detailed tool descriptions and use cases
+- Parameter specifications and examples
+- Best practices for sampling, elicitation, and roots
+- Model selection guidance
+- Error handling patterns

+📖 **For implementation details, see [SERVER_INSTRUCTIONS.md](SERVER_INSTRUCTIONS.md)**

 ## Prerequisites

 - Node.js 18 or higher